 Sublime Comporta Villa

-Ask someone where they went on their European vacation this summer and there’s a good chance their itinerary included a stop in Portugal.
+Ask people where they went on their European vacation last year, and there’s a good chance their itinerary included a stop in Portugal.
 Portugal has long been a favorite destination for travelers drawn to its beaches, mountains and ancient architecture—not to mention affordable food and wine.
-But Portugal is firmly back in the spotlight, thanks to a recent influx of new hotels, experimental restaurants and a renewed focus on the arts.
+But Portugal is hot with amazing places to stay and dine and a renewed focus on the arts.
 In fact, the country is emerging as a global art hub thanks to a crop of new museums, as well as events such as ARCOLisboa art fair and the Lisbon Architecture Triennale.

 Castle São Jorge

 Europe’s western-most capital is easily explored on foot—but leave the high heels at home.
 Lisbon is known as the city built on seven hills, which are crisscrossed with a network of cobblestoned streets.
 One of the most charming ways to get around is by taking a rumbling trolley up and down the hills.

 Stay at the Four Seasons Hotel Ritz Lisbon, which is walking distance to Avenida da Liberdade, the city’s most chic shopping street.
 Start your day with breakfast on the ter-race and end it with the hotel’s signature Seven Hills of Lisbon massage.
 The 80-minute treatment is meant to soothe tired legs, and it incorporates local olive oil and sea salt and finishes with a bite-sized olive oil muffin.

 YOU MAY ALSO LIKE: A TOUR THROUGH ITALY

 The buildings are richly detailed, with stucco ceilings and classic blue and white Por-tuguese tiles.